davidmoten/rxjava2-http/README.md

 }
 ```
 See [OptimizedJettyWriterFactory.java](src/test/java/org/davidmoten/rx2/http/OptimizedJettyWriterFactory.java) where you'll notice that the `ServletOutputStream` is cast to a `HttpOutput` which supports writing of `ByteBuffer`s directly.

+## Stream-specific optimisations
+Another way of optimizing throughput is by flushing the `ServletOutputStream` less often.
+This is achieved by overriding the behaviour of `Writer.afterOnNext` whose default behaviour is to `flush` the `OutputStream`.
+You might choose to flush every N items or perhaps after N bytes.